 - Occupancy of the property.

-Loan Quality Advisor and the Selling System provide feedback messages alerting you to the loss of the ACE offer and the reason why the loan is no longer eligible.
+Loan Quality Advisor and Loan Selling Advisor provide feedback messages alerting you to the loss of the ACE offer and the reason why the loan is no longer eligible.

 Credit-related changes (asset or income changes) will not result in the loss of an ACE offer as long as the Loan Product Advisor risk class remains “Accept”.